-LEGO may not be the cheapest toy to collect but, just like real buildings, it can be an investment.
+LEGO may not be the cheapest toy to collect, but just like real buildings, it can be an investment.
 A half-reconstructed ROTJ Death Star bought in 2005 could get you $2,738 now (or around half that if you’ve played with it).

+Making an investment doesn’t always mean spending as much as possible.
 If you plan to share your LEGO with your kids, it is also an investment in them.
 LEGO can boost children’s spatial skills and their STEM prospects, as well as being a workout for the imagination.

-And with the LEGO manufacturers seriously developing sustainable alternatives to the traditional plastic brick, and promising not just a neutral but positive impact on the planet, you could even be investing in Earth’s future: keeping the planet operational for long enough to see Junior’s early brick experiments made real!
+And with the LEGO manufacturers seriously developing sustainable alternatives to the traditional plastic brick and promising not just a neutral but positive impact on the planet, you could even be investing in Earth’s future: keeping the planet operational for long enough to see Junior’s early brick experiments made real!

 To determine the countries that pay the most and least for LEGO in 2022, TheToyZone reviewed prices of some of the most popular LEGO sets in roughly 200 countries around the world.